Have been granted permanent right of residence

 EU/EEA nationals will be issued a permanent residence certificate

-You will be sent a permanent residence certificate, which confirms that you have been granted permanent right of residence.
+You will be sent a permanent residence certificate, which confirms that you have been granted the permanent right to reside in Norway.

 A permanent residence certificate is valid indefinitely and does not need to be renewed.
 You will not be issued a residence card, and you will not get a sticker or stamp in your passport.

 A permanent residence certificate confers more rights than a registration certificate.
-Among other things, you can stay abroad for longer periods without losing your right of residence, and you are better protected against expulsion and rejection.
-Family members of EU/EEA nationals also retain the right to stay in Norway if the parties divorce or the EEA national dies.
+Among other things, you can stay abroad for longer periods without losing your right to reside in Norway, and you are better protected against expulsion and rejection.
+Family members of EU/EEA nationals also retain the right to stay in Norway after divorce or if the EEA national dies.

-Please notify the Norwegian Tax Administration / Population Register if you move, either to a new address in Norway or into/out of Norway.
+Please notify the Norwegian Tax Administration / National Population Register if you move to a new address either in Norway or abroad.

 -

-You can lose your permanent right of residence
+You can lose your permanent right to reside in Norway

-If you stay outside Norway for a continuous period of more than two years, you will lose your permanent right of residence.
+If you stay outside Norway for a continuous period of more than two years, you will lose your permanent right to reside in Norway.
 The same exemptions that apply to the calculation of absence when you apply for permanent right of residence also apply here.

-In order to apply for permanent right of residence again, you must, as a rule, first have stayed in Norway for another continuous five-year period.
+In general, in order to reapply for permanent right to reside in Norway at a later time, you must first have stayed in Norway continually for another five-year period.

-The UDI can also revoke your permanent residence certificate if you have given incorrect information to the immigration authorities or if you are rejected or expelled from Norway.
+UDI can also revoke your permanent residence certificate if you have provided incorrect information to the immigration authorities, if a refusal of entry or stay has been imposed on you rejected, or if you have been expelled from Norway.